 Medical facilities are limited.
 Some medicines are in short supply.

-Do not criticize the country, its leadership or religion.
+Don’t criticize the country, its leadership or religion.

-Do not photograph military sites or personnel.
+Don’t photograph military sites or personnel.

 Penalties for possession, use or trafficking of illegal drugs are strict.
 Convicted offenders can expect detention or other penalties.